benliepert/blog/content/posts/cbindgen-cmake-minimal-example.md

 ---

 Recently, I realized after almost 2 years of tinkering with Rust, I hadn't played with the FFI to C or C++.
 This post covers a minimal example including cross-compilation via Docker.
 I plan to focus on the build configuration, as I haven't written any 'real' Rust code to call from C++, and there are lots of cbindgen examples online.
-This will be a quick post to get the foundational build elements working together.
 Tyler Weaver wrote a more comprehensive series [here](https://tylerjw.dev/posts/rust-cpp-interop/).

 > The complete source code for this post can be found [on Github](https://www.github.com/benliepert/post-1)